-MorgueFile is partnered with paid stock photo sites like IStock and Getty, but has plenty of free photos available on its own.
+Morguefile is partnered with paid stock photo sites such as iStock and Getty, but has plenty of free photos available on its own.
 It’s one of the better tagged websites, so tracking down images pertaining to your topic is simple and straightforward.